thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 contexts.
 Even if this context changes between the Initial and Reverse Flow, attestation mechanism that can uniquely identify a Client are not appropriate as they could lead to unlinkability violations.

-> This model allows for private verifiability.
-Even though no optimised
-> scheme is available at the time of writing, the author recommends to follow
-> advances of anonymous credential within the Privacy Pass group.
->
-> Specifically
->
-> 1. {{PRIVACYPASS-ARC}}
-> 2. {{PRIVACYPASS-BBS}}
-> 3. {{PRIVACYPASS-ACT}}
->
-> These scheme allow for optimisation of Token finalisation by the Client.

 ## Split Origin-Attester deployment